 London will also be your classroom.
 Imagine all the shows you’ll see—at least nine with IES Abroad alone—as you witness performances at small fringe theater venues and companies, as well as larger performances to learn first-hand about the London theater industry.
 Expand your artistry by taking a creative workshop in playwriting.
 Intern as a theater assistant at a local venue to get an inside look at the London theater scene.
 London and all it has to offer will be part of your learning experience—welcome to study abroad!

-We want you to feel at home in London, so we will do everything we can to help you integrate into life in London, from internships to cultural activities.
+We want you to feel at home in London, so we do everything we can to help you integrate into life in London, from internships to cultural activities.
 The Theater Studies Program integrates field study into most courses, focusing on the many opportunities for learning that London presents, such as routine theater visits and a backstage tour of the National Theatre.

 These dates are preliminary and are subject to change.
 Students should not book flights according to these dates.